 As with the Diamond Bow Brooch, most people like to think that this piece came from the legendary jewel collection of Grand Duchess Vladimir of Russia.
 When her only daughter, Elena (pictured) married Prince Nicolas of Greece in 1902, it has been assumed that the bandeau would have been part of her lavish wedding presents (which also included a Diamond Kokoshnik Tiara, made by Chaumet)

 However, in my personal opinion, I don’t think this is the case.
 When you compare this piece to the other jewels of Imperial Russia it is small and delicate by comparison.
+The design features diamond snakes (the circles) guarding their eggs (the pearls in the middle).
 The naturalistic snake motif was very common within the Art Nouveau movement of the early 20th Century and would explain why Elena was pictured wearing it in 1912.

 Prince Nicolas and Elena had three daughters, Olga, Elizabeth and Marina.
 All three made suitable royal marriages and all three were to inherit elements of their mothers jewellery collection